 A number of entities compete with us to make the types of investments that we seek to make and originate the types of loans that we seek to originate.
 Our profitability depends, in large part, on our ability to originate or acquire our target investments on attractive terms.
 In originating or acquiring our target investments, we compete with a variety of institutional investors, including other REITs, specialty finance companies, public and private funds (including other funds managed by Ares Management), commercial and investment banks, commercial real estate service providers, commercial finance and insurance companies and other financial institutions.
 Several other REITs have raised, or are expected to raise, significant amounts of capital, and may have investment objectives that overlap with ours, which may create additional competition for investment opportunities.
 Many of our anticipated competitors are significantly larger than we are and have considerably greater financial, technical, marketing and other resources than we do.
 Some competitors may have a lower cost of funds and access to funding sources that are not available to us, such as the U.S. Government.
 In addition, future changes in laws, regulations and Fannie Mae or HUD program requirements could lead to the entry of more competitors.
 Many of our competitors are not subject to the operating constraints associated with REIT tax compliance or maintenance of an exemption from the 1940 Act.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments, deploy more aggressive pricing and establish more relationships than us.
 Furthermore, competition for originations of and investments in our target investments may lead to the price of such assets increasing, which may further limit our ability to generate desired returns.
 We cannot assure you that the competitive pressures we face will not have a material adverse effect on our business, financial condition and results of operations.
-Also, as a result of this competition, desirable investments in our target investments may be limited in the future and we may not be able to take advantage of at
+Also, as a result of this competition, desirable investments in our target investments may be limited in the future and we may not be able to take advantage of attractive investment opportunities from time to time, as we can provide no assurance that we will be able to identify and make investments that are consistent with our investment objectives.